-School Masses
+School Masses/Liturgies

 In first term the school gathers for a whole school Mass to celebrate the beginning of the school year.
 During the year there are several Area Liturgies, where the children can get more involved in the liturgical celebration and the Gospel.
+Other whole school masses and liturgies respond to the liturgical year.
 End of Term 4 is completed by a whole school end of year Mass.
 Parents and friends are invited to join these special events - keep a look out for invitation to the Masses through the school Newsletter and the St Monica's Facebook page.
 Our Year 3-6 students attend a Parish Morning Mass and F-2 benefit from a more informal church visit.